remnrem/luna-doc/docs/ref/cc.md

 correlations for a window of a fixed number of seconds _w_, optionally with an offset _c_ (i.e. to find the maximum correlation of alignments from _c-w_ to _c+w_ seconds.

+<h3>Methods</h3>

+Pairwise cross-correlation functions are computed efficiently via the convolution theorem: the FFT of each signal is taken, the element-wise product of one spectrum with the complex conjugate of the other is computed, and the inverse FFT yields the full cross-correlation sequence.
+For a specified lag window, the lag at which the cross-correlation is maximized is reported as the estimated delay between the two channels.
+Epoch-wise execution repeats this process independently for each epoch, and the epoch-level delay estimates are summarized by their mean and median across epochs.

 <h3>Parameters</h3>